Nail glue is just one of those necessary evils that everyone in the press-on nail universe has to deal with.

 The more comfortable you feel applying and removing it, the better.

-If you are as obsessed with press-on nails as we are, be sure to follow us on all your favorite social media platforms and sign up for our email newsletter to get our most crucial updates!
+If you are as obsessed with press-on nails as we are, be sure to follow us on all your favorite social media platforms and sign up for our email newsletter to get our most crucial updates.
+Or even get our fabulous press on nail sets delivered right to your door!